MecSim/MecSimCalc-docs/docs/Getting-Started/Example2.md

 </div>

-Now, go ahead and create a new input group titled: "Plot Parameters”.
-Create two inputs "a” and "b” to specify the left and right boundaries of the plot.
-Set their variable names as "a” and "b” respectively, to differentiate them from the variables created earlier.
+Now, go ahead and create a new input group titled: "Plot Parameters".
+Create two inputs "a" and "b" to specify the left and right boundaries of the plot.
+Set their variable names as "a" and "b" respectively, to differentiate them from the variables created earlier.
 You can also change their default values to -10 and 10 respectively.
 Afterwards, you should see the following on your screen:

 <div style={{textAlign: 'center'}}>